GoodbyteCo/Letterboxd-Watchlist-Picker/README.md

 ### So where are things?

-- **Backend:** the actual backend the site communicates with is located in the `api/` directory, and deployed alongside the rest of the app.
+- **Backend:** the backend the site communicates with is located in the `api/` directory, and deployed alongside the rest of the app.
-- **Frontend:** while the footer and dark-mode toggle have there own components, most of the action happens in the `src/components/Film.vue` file (the logo, the search bar, the advanced search controls, the loading bar, and the film response).
-Note that the CSS is divided up between the `Film.vue`, `Footer.vue`, `DarkmodeToggle.vue`, and `App.vue` files, stored at the bottom of each file (with the `scoped` attribute turned on).
+- **Frontend:** the frontend is written in Vue and located in the `src/` folder.
-- **Assets:** the favicons and occasional image are located in the `Public/` directory, while the actual on-site logo is located in `Film.vue` as an svg.
+- **Assets:** the favicons and occasional image are located in the `public/` directory, while the actual on-site logo is located in `Film.vue` as an svg.
 Watchlist Picker does not import any custom typefaces.

 ## Credits

-Watchlist Picker is a [Goodbyte](https://github.com/GoodbyteCo) project.
+Watchlist Picker is a [Goodbyte](https://goodbyte.ca) project.
 Development by [Quinn Pollock](https://github.com/HoloPollock) and [Jack Guinane](https://github.com/qjack001).
 Many thanks to Letterboxd for letting us scrape their website.